FrostyDesigner/FileDataParser/README.md

 # FileDataParser

-This project is actually 2 complete projects.
+This project is actually part one of two complete projects.
 Both projects accomplish the exact same task.
 One project is written in c# and the other project is written in Python.
+The python version of this project is included in its own repo.

 The purpose of the 2 projects side by side is to compare time to code in each as well as performance of each completed project.